profoundry-us/loco_motion/README.md

 gem "omniauth-rails_csrf_protection"
 ```

-> [!CAUTION]
-> Unfortunately, it looks like the developer strategy is currently not working
-> until OmniAuth releases a new version.
->
-> For the time being, you can use the pre-release version of the gem by
-> specifying it in the Gemfile.
->
-> ```Gemfile
-> gem "omniauth", git: "https://github.com/omniauth/omniauth", branch: "master"
-> ```

 After that has finished, you'll need to restart your Rails server.

 > [!TIP]
 > Although you can do this by using <kbd>Ctrl-C</kbd> and re-running `make
-> dev-quick`, a faster way to restart only the web server is to create a
+> app-quick`, a faster way to restart only the web server is to create a
 > temporary file named `restart.txt`.
 >
 > You can easily do this by running `touch tmp/restart.txt` in a terminal!